Webster Schroeder High School

 Mrs. Delmotte & Mrs. Silliman

 FEA is a club for anyone who is considering a future career in teaching and related vocations.
-We meet monthly to plan activities such as shadowing experiences, guest speakers, volunteer opportunities and college information.
+We meet monthly to plan activities such as an annual Halloween Event for the children of Schroeder Staff and a Teacher Appreciation activity.
+We also host shadowing experiences, guest speakers, volunteer opportunities and college information.
 Listen to the morning show for the date of our first meeting.

 International Language Club